 Evaluation Level

-evaluationincludes five concepts.
+The evaluation level of the LTER recommendation includes five concepts.
 The entire DataOnce collection is 54% complete for this level, the EML collections are 55% complete, and the CSDGM collections are 50% complete.
 Five EML collections (TERN, PISCO, OneShare, GOA, and GLEON) are more complete than LTER.
 All CSDGM collections are more complete than LTER.

 The KUBI collection doesn’t contain any of the concepts in the Evaluation Level.
 Every other collection includes the Resource Use Constraints concept.
 The CSDGM dialect does not include a consistent location for Project Description, so no CSDGM records include it.
-It is of note that 5 member nodes that use the EML dialect do not include Project Descriptions in their collections and only 4 collections exist where you can expect to see a project description at least 9 out of 10 times: GLEON, ONEShare, PISCO and TERN.
-The LTER sample only contains project descriptions in 40 records, or 16% of the sample.Table 7.
+It is of note that five member nodes that use the EML dialect do not include Project Descriptions in their collections and only four collections exist where you can expect to see a project description at least 90% of the time: GLEON, ONEShare, PISCO and TERN.
+The LTER sample only contains project descriptions in 40 records, or 16% of the sample.

+The Evaluation Level is the first level where a member node’s collection is missing every concept.
+KUBI does not use any of the concepts in the Evaluation level.
+GOA is the most complete member node at 90% complete for the level.
+No CSDGM documented collection is more than 60% complete.
+LTER and the EML average are more complete than the CSDGM average.

+Table 7.
 Concept occurrence percentages for Evaluation Level